ulupo/giotto-ph/paper/paper.md

 \end{tabular}
 \end{table}

-## Comparison with state-of-the-art algorithms
+## Comparison with the state of the art

-In this section we compare our implementation with other implementations of PH for VR filtrations that use an approach similar to Ripser.
-We do not directly compare with other existing libraries which adopt different approaches, like *GUDHI* [@gudhi:urm] and *Eirene* [@henselmanghristl6], because from [@bauer2021ripser] it is evident that *Ripser* is always faster.

-\autoref{fig:gph_vs_ripser_1.2} compares the *giotto-ph* backend and *Ripser v1.2*.
+\autoref{fig:gph_vs_ripser_1.2} compares the *giotto-ph* backend and *Ripser v1.2.1*.
 When the computation of the filtration is very fast, due to the reduced number of points or the low dimension of the computation, there is marginal or no benefit in adopting our parallel approach.

 ![Speed-up of *giotto-ph* compared to *Ripser v1.2*. *giotto-ph* is always